openvinotoolkit/open_model_zoo/models/public/i3d-rgb-tf/i3d-rgb-tf.md

 ## Use Case and High-Level Description

 The `i3d-rgb-tf` is a model for video classification, based on paper ["Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset"](https://arxiv.org/abs/1705.07750).
-This model use RGB input stream and trained on Kinetics-400\* dataset   .
-Additionally, this model has initialize values from Inception v1 model pretrained on ImageNet\* dataset.
+This model use RGB input stream and trained on Kinetics-400 dataset.
+Additionally, this model has initialize values from Inception v1 model pre-trained on ImageNet dataset.

 Originally redistributed as a checkpoint file, was converted to frozen graph.